-There are many resources to help support people with pemphigus.
-Many people with the condition join support groups to share experiences and ways to manage the disorder.
+There are several resources to help support people with pemphigus.
+Many people with the condition join support groups to share experiences and ways to manage their diagnosis.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy